sirawtadesse/sirawtadesse/README.md

 I'm Siraw Tadesse, a passionate full-stack software developer with a degree in Information Systems from Addis Ababa University.
 I specialize in building scalable web applications, APIs, and enterprise solutions using modern technologies.

 🔥 What I Do
-Full-Stack Development: Expert in Next.js, React, Tailwind CSS, and Laravel for building responsive and dynamic web applications.
+Full-Stack Development: Expert in Next.js, React, Tailwind CSS, and Laravel, Django, flask for building responsive and dynamic web applications.
 Backend Engineering: Skilled in Laravel, Django REST Framework (DRF), Flask, and Node.js to develop robust APIs and backend systems.
 Database Management: Proficient in MySQL, PostgreSQL, and MongoDB for efficient data handling.
 DevOps & Deployment: Experience with Docker, GitHub Actions, and cloud services (Vercel, AWS, DigitalOcean) for smooth deployment.